segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### How should I configure Proguard?

 For our SDK, you should add `-keep class com.segment.analytics.** { *; }` to your proguard configuration.
-You should also look up any proguard configurations recommended by each of the Device-based destinations on their respective docs and websites.
+You should also look up any proguard configurations recommended by each of the Device-mode destinations on their respective docs and websites.

 ### How should I use Outbound's push notifications?

-Since Outbound isn't a Device-based destination, you'll have to set it up manually.
+Since Outbound isn't a Device-mode destination, you'll have to set it up manually.

 First, you'll need to set up the [GCM client as described in the instructions](https://developer.android.com/google/gcm/client.html).